 4. Poseidon’s Children – Michael West

-Men used to worship the Olympian Gods long ago, but they ended up abandoning them when Byzantium came in the 4th century BC.
-The Coast Guard probably thought the same when they stumbled upon the ruins of an old civilization deep under the ocean.
+Men used to worship the Olympian Gods long ago.
+But they abandoned them when Byzantium came in the 4th century BC.
+Long since forgotten and written off as an entertaining but improbably myth, all that’s about to change when the Coast Guard stumbles upon the ruins of an old civilization deep under the ocean.

 5. Wake the Wicked – Michael Garrett, Christian Baloga

-The author duo brings us the full flavor of old-school horror stories.
-Containing 13 (spooky!) different tales, this collection is enough to give you a quick scare even when you have a lot of studying to do.
+Michael Garrett and Christian Balog bring readers the full flavor of old-school horror stories.
+Containing 13 different spooky tales, this collection is enough to give you a quick scare even when your time is very limited.

 Pick any story that seems interesting and get frightened for a short while.
-What’s amazing about this book is the fact that there are stories about everything.
-From a father obsessed by his dead daughter to super-intelligent wasps looking to eat everyone – you won’t be bored.
+What’s amazing about this book is the fact that there are stories about everything and something for everyone — from a father obsessed with his dead daughter to super-intelligent wasps looking to eat everyone.

 6. Pandora – Joshua Grant

-It’s perhaps our favorite X Files-like plot.
 A research vessel called La Magia gets attacked by a mysterious force roaming under the waters.
-When cruise ship Emerald Rose saves the man, the entire vessel disappears and nobody is seen for a week.
+When the cruise ship Emerald Rose saves the man, the entire vessel disappears, and nobody is seen for a week.